The ultimate guide to dry composting toilets: What is a dry composting toilet and how does it actually work?

 Connection to the ventilation

-Dry omposting toilets can be connected to a fan or an existing ventilation system.
+Composting toilets can be connected to a fan or an existing ventilation system.
 With the help of a fan, the drying process is intensified.
-Small dry composting toilets are not suitable for connection because the body and the containers inside do not leave enough space for the exhaust air.
+Small composting toilets are not suitable for connection because the body and the containers inside do not leave enough space for the exhaust air.

 If you use a 12-volt fan, a switch can be connected in between so that you can operate the fan when needed and it is not permanently in operation when the engine of your vehicle is running.
 Whether you need a fan depends on where your journey takes you.

 During longer stays in warmer climates, urine can cause moisture to collect in the body, disrupting the drying process of the solids and causing odours.
 In this case, the use of a fan is advisable.
 Or simply empty your containers more frequently.
-In any case, the proof of the pudding is in the eating.
-Our dry composting toilets can be easily retrofitted with a fan.
+In any case, the best way to understand its effectiveness is through use.
+Our composting toilets can be easily retrofitted with a fan.

 Cleaning